 Reckless driving is among the most serious traffic violations in Illinois.
 A conviction for this offense can carry with it heavy fines, higher insurance rates, and even jail time.
 To make matters worse, reckless driving is among the crimes Illinois does not allow you to expunge from your criminal record.
 If you or someone close to you has been charged with reckless driving, it is important to speak with an experienced criminal defense attorney, so you understand your rights and options.

-Since 1979, Mevorah Law Offices LLC has provided skilled representation to clients in Chicago and throughout Northern Illinois for traffic violations and all other types of criminal charges.
+Since 1979, Mevorah & Giglio Law Offices has provided skilled representation to clients in Chicago and throughout Northern Illinois for traffic violations and all other types of criminal charges.
 Our award-winning attorneys are former prosecutors and public defenders with in-depth experience successfully defending individuals cited for reckless driving and other moving violations.
 We understand how the court system works and what it takes to secure the best possible outcome for our clients.

 We have been highly acclaimed not only for our experience and skill but also for our client-centered approach.
 Our lawyers are honest, compassionate, responsive, and down to earth.
 We work hard to remain as accessible as possible, and we fight hard to defend our clients' rights.
 We offer free initial consultations, extended evening and weekend hours for your convenience, and we keep our clients continually updated on the progress of their case.
 When you are cited for reckless driving, we go to work immediately to thoroughly examine your case and put together the most effective defense strategy to minimize (or eliminate) the negative consequences of the charge.